kata-containers/kata-containers/docs/design/agent-systemd-cgroup.md

 > A slice of - represents a root slice.
 >
 > Next, prefix and name are used to compose the unit name, which is `<prefix>-<name>.scope`, unless name has .slice suffix, in which case prefix is ignored and the name is used as is.

-If you don't want to assign a specific name to `linux.cgroupsPath` and just want to use systemd cgroup driver, you just need to configure it as "::", which will be expand as `"system.slice:kata_agent:<container-id>"`.

 ## supported properties